Existing members of reading groups

 - WhatsApp video and phone call – set up a group message and either chat online or arrange a video call.

-You can still download for free ebooks and eaudio to use with your reading group.
+You can download for free with your library card eBooks and eAudio to use with your reading group.

 Resources for reading groups